dsanson/vim-pandoc/README.markdown

     @geac

-and then, while still in insert mode, hit ctrl-X ctrl-O (vim's shortcut for omnicompletion), and you'll get a popup window with a list of matching keys, e.g.,
+and then, while still in insert mode, hit ctrl-x ctrl-o (vim's shortcut for omnicompletion), and you'll get a popup window with a list of matching keys, e.g.,

     @geach1970
     @geach1972

-Regular expressions work too!
+Regular expressions work too (but not with SuperTab for some reason):

     @le.*90

 should suggest both '@leftow1990' and '@lewis1990', assuming those are both keys in your bibliography.

 The plugin also provides support for using this with [SuperTab].
 I have the following in my vimrc:

     let g:SuperTabDefaultCompletionType = "context"

 With this setting, I can just hit TAB in the middle of typing a citation to autocomplete the citation.

-> **KNOWN BUG**: For some reason, SuperTab autocompletion of
-> citations only works after I use ctrl-x ctrl-o autocompletion
-> once within a given file.

 [SuperTab]: http://www.vim.org/scripts/script.php?script_id=1643

+> **KNOWN BUGS**:
+>
+> +  SuperTab autocompletion of citations only works after I use
+> ctrl-x ctrl-o autocompletion once within a given file.
+> +  Regular expressions don't work when using SuperTab.

-> TODO: I'd like to pandoc.vim to be smarter about finding
+> **TODO**: I'd like to pandoc.vim to be smarter about finding
 > bibliography files.
 This includes:
 >
-> +   searching for bibtex files in the working directory
 > +   finding the local texmf tree programatically
 > +   using (all?) bibtex files found in any of the search
 >     paths.
+> +   including the directory that the file is in among the
+>     search paths
 > +   better support for other bibliography database
 >     formats (the parser currently works with bibtex and
 >     MODS xml files, but the script doesn't look for MODS
->     xml files.
+>     xml files).

 Dictionary-Based Citation Completions
 -------------------------------------